-Subsequent to year end, the Houston Zoo borrowed approximately \$8.8 million from its \$30 million loan agreement to finance construction costs.
-In addition, the Houston Zoo made principal payments of approximately \$14.8 million on its \$55 million revolving line of credit.
+Subsequent to year end, the Houston Zoo borrowed approximately \$1.6 million and made principal payments of approximately \$10.2 million on its \$55 million revolving line of credit.

-Management has evaluated subsequent events through June 6, 2023, which is the date that the financial statements were available for issuance.
-As a result of this evaluation, no events other than as disclosed above and in Note 9, were identified that are required to be disclosed or would have a material impact on reported net assets or changes in net assets.
+Management has evaluated subsequent events through June 11, 2024, which is the date that the financial statements were available for issuance.
+As a result of this evaluation, no events other than as disclosed above, were identified that are required to be disclosed or would have a material impact on reported net assets or changes in net assets.